arashaomrani/Question_Answering/README.md

 # Question_Answering

 This project is an implementation of question answering (qa) using gRPC.
-The service get a txt file of document and a text file of questions and return the output text file of answers
+The service get a txt file of document and a text file of questions and return the output text file of answers.
+It is also possible to run this as a web app.

 ## Project Structure